 For degrees beyond Black Belt, the following minimum time-in-rank applies:

-SAC recognizes that Sport-Based ranks and Traditional ranks are separate systems with different goals and standards.
-A rank earned in the SAC system does not imply holding the same rank within the traditional Shou Shu hierarchy.
-However, SAC has no issue recognizing legitimate ranks earned through traditional Shou Shu lineages, and respects the experience behind them.
+SSA recognizes that Sport-Based ranks and Traditional ranks are separate systems with different goals and standards.
+A rank earned in the SSA system does not imply holding the same rank within the traditional Shou Shu hierarchy.
+However, SSA has no issue recognizing legitimate ranks earned through traditional Shou Shu lineages, and respects the experience behind them.

-The SAC system is built around applying Shou Shu in a competitive environment.
+The SSA system is built around applying Shou Shu in a competitive environment.
 Training emphasizes performance, athletic development, and preparation for sport-based formats — including striking and grappling.

 Schools are encouraged to build well-rounded programs that include competition training, structured drills, sparring, and live situational practice.